geberit/Revit.TestRunner/documentation/Documentation.md

 The goal of this add-in is to write test for your add-in.
 Because it is not possible to start Revit as a 'service' or start from a test, it is necessary to start Revit first, then start your tests.
 In this case, the Revit context is available in the tests.

 ## Clients
-Tests must be executed eather the desktop or the console application.
+Tests must be executed either the desktop or the console application.
 They must run in context of Revit.
 On test start, Revit starts if it is not running already.

 ### Desktop application
 **Explore** a test assembly by select a dll or exe file.
-All Test methods marked by the ```Test``` Attribute are shown hirarchically.
+All Test methods marked by the ```Test``` Attribute are shown hierarchically.

 Select one or more tests and press the 'Run' button to **execute** them.
 Alternatively save a **request** file by pressing the 'Create Request' button.